alexgb1/blog/content/blog/your-api-as-data.md

 Morever, there's no support to properly document the APIs, _this means that the documentation is manually defined which will eventually lead to integration errors_.

-However, the most important is that there's _no compile-time guarantee_ that the requests are well-formed and that the client will correctly communicate with the server.
+However, the most important aspect is that there's _no compile-time guarantee_ that the requests are well-formed and that the client will correctly communicate with the server.

 ## Potential to improve